Bringing the informal seed system into focus

 Further, depending on the region and sometimes woreda, differences in the activities of women and men farmers have also been identified.
 In eastern Oromia, for example, while there is equal contribution to many tasks such as weeding and crop, variety and seed selection, other tasks such as land selection and preparation, harvesting and threshing are mainly completed by men.
 Women however, are found to be more active in transportation and storage processes.

-These results call for gender-based interventions in order to strengthen informal seed systems, and to this end Gender & Rural Development (GRD) Experts have been recruited to each of the five ISSD regional teams.
+These results call for gender-based interventions in order to strengthen the informal seed system, and to this end Gender & Rural Development (GRD) Experts have been recruited to each of the five ISSD regional teams.
 These GRD experts are already engaged in key activities, an example of which is training in Oromia, in which 30 partners learned about gender sensitivity in crowdsourcing and participatory variety selection (PVS) and crowdsourcing.
 Together with ISSD Seed Experts and Farmer Organisation Experts, the GRD Experts will capitalise on the unique perspectives, needs and strengths of women farmers.

 The importance of nodal farmers in the social seed network